technomancy/bussard/Contributing.md

 listed in `ship.api.persist`, allowing the player to declare additional fields as persistent.

 Ship fields go in `ship_data.lua` in Love's save directory, while status of the current system goes in `system_data.lua`.
-The OS filesystems and editor buffers are also saved off into their own files.
+The editor buffers are also saved off into their own files.
 Nothing is saved from the status of systems other than the current one except the filesystems.
-Filesystems are created on-demand, which means that bodies which haven't been logged into yet aren't saved.

 ## License